 “Technology trends are no longer just the CIO’s or CTO’s responsibility.
 It’s become a CxO, CEO and even board-level conversation,” said Bill Briggs, chief technology officer

 Here is a closer look at some of the trends that could offer opportunities and challenges across industries during the next 18 to 24 months:

 - No-collar workforce: The rise of automation, artificial intelligence and cognitive technologies will impact jobs and job families.
 The organization of the future must rewire talent management for the new hybrid human-machine workforce—simultaneously retraining augmented workers and pioneering new HR processes for managing virtual workers.

 - Blockchain to blockchains: Blockchain is moving rapidly from exploration into mission-critical production scenarios.
 Advanced use cases and increased adoption drives the need to coordinate, integrate and orchestrate multiple blockchains across a value chain.

 - Digital reality: In the next phase of augmented reality and virtual reality’s evolution, companies are focusing less on the novelty of cool devices, and are focusing instead on developing strategies and innovative use cases.
-As this trend unfolds, IT leaders will work to tackle persistent challenges in core integration, cloud deployment, connectivity and access.
+As this trend unfolds, IT leaders will work to tackle persistent challenges in core integration, cloud deployment, connectivity

 “The old lines are blurring,” Briggs continued.
 “Instead of thinking within industry and business line verticals, and business process or technology platform horizontals, we’re entering a world of diagonals – transcending technical scope and traditional organizational boundaries.
 These technology trends are enabling an entirely new way of solving problems and uncovering business opportunities.
 The symphonic enterprise is unified; it’s the controlled collision of trends, with strategy, technology and operations working in harmony to imagine tomorrow, and get there from the realities of today.”